-Though it is quite technical, this post should be a game-changer to anyone who desires to look into what the actual scriptures say about the issue of "predestination," which has vexed people for many centuries and has been the subject of much debate, particularly within the camps of what has come to be known as "Calvinism" vs. "Arminianism."
+If you are looking for a technical analysis of the various scriptures, this article should be a game-changer for anyone who desires to look into what the actual scriptures say about the issue of "predestination," which has vexed people for many centuries and has been the subject of much debate, particularly within the camps of what has come to be known as "Calvinism" vs. "Arminianism."

 One issue that I have found is that all other writings and expositions of scripture out there are based upon literal, often microscopic, renderings of the English translations, and not the original texts in their original languages, which should include consideration of both the lexical meanings and the original grammar.
 At the deepest level, these expositors only dig into lexical word definitions, usually using a Strong's dictionary look-up, neglecting the grammar, as well as the obvious contexts, which never intend to teach what the expositors teach.